Fort Lauderdale Compassionate Release Attorneys

 Seeking a Reduction in Sentence in Broward County, FL

 Compassionate release is a post-conviction relief option that allows inmates to seek a reduction in their sentences.
+Federal criteria for a reduction in sentence includes medical, non-medical, and age-related circumstances.
 They must meet specific criteria to qualify, and they must proceed through an often confusing process filled with various laws and rules that must be followed to the letter.
 That is why, if you're seeking early release for your incarcerated loved one, it's best to consult with an attorney about their case.

 Together, our Fort Lauderdale compassionate release lawyers at Hager & Schwartz, P.A. have over 40 years of experience.
 When you choose us to help with applying for a reduction in sentence, we'll answer all your questions and take care of the legal processes for you.